Liberal or moderate? Depends which Tim Walz you’re talking about.

 After serving for more than two decades in the Army National Guard, Mr. Walz retired in 2005 to focus on his campaign.
 Republicans, and Mr. Vance in particular, have called the timing suspicious, given that his retirement coincided with news of a possible partial mobilization of the Minnesota National Guard to Iraq.
 The official orders for Mr. Walz’s unit came two months later.
 Mr. Walz has said it was time to retire and he was ready to serve his country another way, this time in Washington.

 Conservatives have also accused Mr. Walz of misrepresenting his service record.
 He has periodically referred to himself as a command sergeant major.
 “Coach to the state champs, teacher of the year, command sergeant major,” stated an ad for Mr. Walz’s 2006 campaign, over photos of him in action.
-Allies say Mr. Walz simply misspoke and that it’s a matter of semantics: He did serve as a command sergeant major, but retired one rank below, as a master sergeant.
+Allies say Mr. Walz simply misspoke and that it’s a matter of semantics: He did serve as a command sergeant major but retired one rank below, as a master sergeant.

 Despite being a source of recent controversy, Mr. Walz’s service has shaped his political career.